fellowgeek/esp32-relay-board/README.md

-# esp32-relay-board
+# WeMos D1 Mini ESP32 Relay Board
-WeMos D1 Mini ESP32 Relay Board
+This WeMos D1 Mini ESP32 Relay Board features 8 channels and is compatible with both 24V AC and 5V DC power sources.
+Specifically designed as a seamless replacement for sprinkler controller systems, this board offers straightforward configurability using jumpers.
+These jumpers provide the flexibility to set it up as either standalone relays or common input relays, making it an adaptable solution for various applications.

 ![Board](board.png)